plumvillage/newsletter/src/2023/en/articles/john-d-hussman--the-leaf.md

 Thay would undoubtedly whisper, “That is not very accurate.”

-I first met Thay 20 years ago, after years of reading his teachings and eventually attending a retreat.
+I first met Thay 20 years ago, after years of reading about his teachings and eventually attending a retreat.
 Our charitable foundation was working to support vulnerable children in numerous schools along the Thailand-Burma border and in Vietnam.
 Thay, already contemplating his continuation, wished to protect and continue the training and support of his monastic sangha.
-In our conversations, the clarity of his intention and the resolve of his decisions gave the impression that he saw ahead to a hundred possible futures extending from each moment, choosing one deliberate step along a mindful path.
+In our conversations, the clarity of his intention and the resolve of his decisions gave the impression that he saw ahead a hundred possible futures extending from each moment, choosing one deliberate step along a mindful path.

 Even ordinary actions with Thay were grounded in mindfulness and appreciation.
 I remember walking with Thay and Sister Chan Khong along a grove of trees, each of us finding an apple, and the world becoming suspended in the simple experience of enjoying them, without words, in each other’s presence.
 Present moment, only moment.